sportsdunia logo

 4. Gaddafi Stadium | Lahore | 34,000 Capacity

 The Gaddafi Stadium in Lahore is owned by the Pakistan Cricket Board (PCB).
 This cricket stadium is in Lahore, Punjab, Pakistan.
-With a capacity of 34,000, it is Pakistan's largest cricket venue.
-Nasreddin Murat-Khan, a civil engineer and architect, developed the Gaddafi Stadium in 1959.
-The Pakistan Cricket Board's offices are located at Gaddafi Stadium, which also serves as the home of the Pakistan national cricket team.
+With a capacity of 34,000, it is one of Pakistan's largest cricket venues.
+The Pakistan Cricket Board's office is located at Gaddafi Stadium, which also serves as the home of the Pakistan national cricket team.

 It is also the home stadium of the Lahore Qalandars in the Pakistan Super League.
 The stadium was rebuilt for the 1996 Cricket World Cup final, which saw Sri Lanka defeat Australia.
 Inzamam-ul-Haq's 329 against New Zealand in 2002 is still one of the best innings ever played by a batter at this stadium.
 However, one of the finest knocks was of Ibrahim Zadran when he scored 177 runs against England in the ICC Champions Trophy.